 Based in Leeds, she is a studio holder at Assembly House in Armley.
 Before taking part in arebyte’s ‘hotel generation’, she completed a graduate residency at The Art House in Wakefield.
 She has exhibited internationally in Marseille, Barcelona, Moscow, and across the UK.

-Radley Cook (Penzance), Sarah Danaher (Leicester/Leeds), and Georgia Tucker (Birmingham) were 3 of 4 artists selected to be part of hotel generation 2020.
+Radley Cook (Penzance), Ronnie Danaher (Leicester/Leeds), and Georgia Tucker (Birmingham) were 3 of 4 artists selected to be part of hotel generation 2020.
 For AOS they present work made during or after the development stage of the programme.
 The works are released in conjunction with the final selected artist, Kate Frances Lingard’s exhibition at arebyte Gallery.

 The judging for 2020 was comprised of Zach Blas (artist and writer based in London), Helen Starr (curator-in-residence at FACT, Liverpool), Hannah Redler Hawes (Associate Art Curator / Director, Data as Culture at the ODI, London), Erin Weible (Engagement Director at Microsoft Art Collection) and Klio Krajewska (Head of New Media Arts Development at Watermans Art Centre).